armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

 6. References "jar:<URL>" for all strings <URL> that java.net.URL can resolve works.

-7. Make jar pathnames work as a valid argument for OPEN.
+7. Make jar pathnames work as a valid argument for OPEN with :DIRECTION :INPUT.

 8. Enable the loading of ASDF systems packaged within jar files.

+9. Enable the matching of jar pathnames with PATHNAME-MATCH-P

+        (pathname-match-p
+          "jar:file:/a/b/some.jar!/a/system/def.asd"
+          "jar:file:/**/*.jar!/**/*.asd")
+        ==> t

 Status
 ------

-As of svn r12501, all the above goals have been implemented and tested *except* for:
+As of svn r125??, all the above goals have been implemented and tested.

-7. Make jar pathnames work as a valid argument for OPEN.

 Implementation
 --------------

-Using PATHNAMES

-*   A PATHNAME refering to a file within a JAR is known as a JAR PATHNAME.
+A PATHNAME refering to a file within a JAR is known as a JAR PATHNAME.
 It can either refer to the entire JAR file or an entry within the JAR file.

-*   A JAR PATHNAME always has a DEVICE which is a proper list.
+A JAR PATHNAME always has a DEVICE which is a proper list.
 This distinguishes it from other uses of Pathname.

-*   The DEVICE of a JAR PATHNAME will be a list with either one or two elements.
+The DEVICE of a JAR PATHNAME will be a list with either one or two elements.
 The first element of the JAR PATHNAME can be either a PATHNAME representing a JAR on the filesystem, or a SimpleString representing a URL.

-*   a PATHNAME occuring in the list in the DEVICE of a JAR PATHNAME is known as a DEVICE PATHNAME.
+A PATHNAME occuring in the list in the DEVICE of a JAR PATHNAME is known as a DEVICE PATHNAME.

-*   If the DEVICE is a String it must be a String that successfully references a URL via the java.net.URL(String) constructor
+If the DEVICE is a String it must be a String that successfully references a URL via the java.net.URL(String) constructor

-*   Only the first entry in the the DEVICE list may be a String.
+Only the first entry in the the DEVICE list may be a String.

-*   Otherwise the the DEVICE PATHAME denotes the PATHNAME of the JAR file
+Otherwise the the DEVICE PATHAME denotes the PATHNAME of the JAR file.

-*   The DEVICE PATHNAME list of enclosing JARs runs from outermost to innermost.
+The DEVICE PATHNAME list of enclosing JARs runs from outermost to innermost.

-*   The DIRECTORY component of a JAR PATHNAME should be a list starting with the :ABSOLUTE keyword.
+The DIRECTORY component of a JAR PATHNAME should be a list starting with the :ABSOLUTE keyword.
 Even though hierarchial entries in jar files are stored in the form "foo/bar/a.lisp" not "/foo/bar/a.lisp", the meaning of DIRECTORY component better represented as an absolute path.

+A jar Pathname has type JAR-PATHNAME, derived from PATHNAME.

 BNF
 ---